celsiusnarhwal/RIL/docs/simple/index.md

 ## Version switching

-Simple Icons periodically remove icons for various reasons — for example, if their associated entity rebrands or ceases operations.
+Simple Icons periodically removes icons for various reasons — for example, if their associated entity rebrands or ceases operations.
 To prevent icon removals from breaking your project, the `version` prop allows you to choose which major version of Simple Icons a particular icon should use.
 RIL supports everything back to Simple Icons 10.